jacky1999cn2000/db_migrate_and_docker/README.md

   ![instance2](./imgs/instance2.png)

 * Security Group

-  I created a new "petshop" Security Group for EC2 instance to use (the "petshop" Security Group in "petshop" VPC, with SSH and HTTP access), however, RDS used the default Security Group for "petshop" VPC.
-So in order to EC2 server to be able to access RDS, we need to add the following rules in the RDS's Security Group (a.k.a. the default Security Group for "petshop" VPC)
+  I created a new "petshop" Security Group for EC2 instance to use (the "petshop" Security Group in "petshop" VPC, with SSH and HTTP access); however, RDS used the default Security Group for "petshop" VPC.
+So in order to EC2 server to be able to access RDS, we need to add the following rules (to allow All Traffic from/to EC2's Security Group) in the RDS's Security Group (a.k.a. the default Security Group for "petshop" VPC)
   ![sg1](./imgs/sg1.png)
   ![sg2](./imgs/sg2.png)